alexantr/yii2-elfinder/README.md

 ]) ?>
 ```

-*Note 1:* Filter param is using to display only certain files based on their mime type.
+*Note 1:* Filter option is using to display only certain files based on their mime type.
 Check `onlyMimes` option
 in [elFinder docs](https://github.com/Studio-42/elFinder/wiki/Client-configuration-options-2.1#onlyMimes).

 *Note 2:* Preview displays only predefined (saved earlier) input value and not updating on the fly after new selection.